 Welcome to our site.
-Pauline is an author, consultant, lectures in the Open University and Open Business School and is researching into innovation policy and Total Quality.
-Peter was in the Space game - Earth Observation and Satellite Meteorology.
+Pauline is an author, consultant, lectures in the Open University and is researching into innovation policy and Total Quality.
+Pauline's is also completing the dissertation for an LL.M (Master of Laws) to keep busy.
+Peter was in the Space game - Earth Observation and Satellite Meteorology and now writes some Open-source software.
 Our background includes research, government service and small firms.

 We enjoy problem solving, proposal writing and working as consultants or in partnership to offer practical advice on policy, strategy and tactical approaches, especially in support of Small Firms.

 Our home is in England, alongside the River Thames.
 Our pastimes include Travel, photography (Still and Video), music, Winemaking, Watercolour Painting, Writing, IT, Fitness and much time restoring our listed house.
 We have a Narrowboat called Corinna and had a Birman cat called Tigger.

 - Updated - News Flashes with the latest news, information and changes of interest to the regular visitor.

 - Updated - First visit - why we have a web site and a basic guide to the site

 - Updated - Pauline's Pages - of interest to Artists, Authors, OU Students and Tutors.

 - Uniquely New Zealand - A Touring and Camping Guide to the places a "Package" can not reach.